The Philosophy Department at the University of Memphis offers various resources for students interested in a career in law:

 Second, many Philosophy courses explore contemporary legal, political, and moral issues that are pertinent to legal professionals.
 For example, courses such as Philosophy of Law, Contemporary Moral Problems, Ethics, and Issues in Political Philosophy allow students to understand the philosophical background to issues that are of interest to lawyers, judges, and other legal professionals.
 Courses such as Environmental Ethics or Business Ethics will benefit those who wish to pursue careers in environmental law or corporate law.
 Students interested in legal concerns in the context of medicine and technology may wish to take courses in Biomedical Ethics, Philosophy of Science, or Science, Technology, and Human Values.
 Philosophical issues relevant to criminal law are covered in Philosophy of Law as well as Nature, Mind, and Knowledge, and Philosophy of Mind.

-If you are interested in taking Philosophy courses or pursuing a major or minor in Philosophy, contact the Director of Undergraduate Studies and Pre-Law Faculty Affiliate Advisor in the Philosophy Department, Dr. Verena Erlenbusch-Anderson.
+If you are interested in taking Philosophy courses or pursuing a major or minor in Philosophy, please contact either the Director of Undergraduate Studies, Prof. James Bahoh or the Philosophy Department Undergraduate Advisor, Amit Sen, 339B Clement Hall (firstname.lastname@example.org).